Princess-Jazmin/In-between-Binary/README.md

 # In-between-Binary <br>

-*In-between Binary is an experimental essay written by Jazmin Morris.* <br>
+*In-between Binary is an experimental essay written by Jazmin Morris in the format of a README.* <br>

 HIS-torically, black and/or queer folk and other marginalised identities have been undocumented and erased by colonial lenses.